OpenMW/openmw/docs/source/manuals/installation/install-game-files.rst

     sudo pacman -Ss innoextract
     sudo pacman -S innoextract

-Once the program is installed, download the game from GOG.
-The file should be called ``setup_tes_morrowind_goty_2.0.0.7.exe`` or something similar.
-When you run ``innoextract`` it will extract the files directly into the folder the ``setup.exe`` file is located.
+Once the innoextract is installed, download the game from GOG.
+The downloaded file should be called ``setup_tes_morrowind_goty_2.0.0.7.exe`` or something similar.
+When ``innoextract`` is run on it, it will extract the files directly into the folder the ``setup.exe`` file is located.
 If you have a specific folder where you want it to be extracted to, for example in ``~/Documents/Games/Morrowind`` You can specify it with the ``-d`` flag.

 .. code:: bash